Fill your College Details

 1. Dynamic Memory Allocation for Multi-Dimensional Arrays: Double pointers are crucial for memory allocation in 2D arrays because they enable flexible and dynamic memory management.

-2. Passing Pointers to Functions: They enable functions to modify the original pointer, which is particularly useful for dynamic memory allocation or updating data structures.
+2. Passing Pointers to Functions: By using them, functions get the ability to change the original pointer, which is a great feature for dynamic memory allocation or data structures updating.

 3. Implementing Linked Data Structures: Double pointers are commonly used to implement linked lists, trees, and other hierarchical data structures, facilitating the manipulation of node pointers.